-Table A-5 rhpctl modify client Command Parameters
+Table A-7 rhpctl modify client Command Parameters

-Parameter Description

-Specify the name of the client cluster that you want to modify.

--client cluster_name

-Specify whether the client is enabled.

--enabled $\{\mathtt{TRUE} \mid$

-FALSE}

--maproles role=user_name[+user You can modify either built-in roles or roles that you have defined, and you can assign multiple uses to each role.

-name][,] When you use the -maproles parameter, use a plus sign (+) to map more than one user to a specific role.
+Parameter Description -client cluster_name Specify the name of the client cluster that you want to modify. -enabled {TRUE FALSE} Specify whether the client is enabled. -maproles role=user_name[+user name][,] You can modify either built-in roles or roles that you have defined, and you can assign multiple uses to each role.
+When you use the -maproles parameter, use a plus sign (+) to map more than one user to a specific role.
 Separate additional role/user pairs with commas.

--password Optionally, you can specify a password to recreate the Fleet Patching and Provisioning Client credentials.